-Damaged / Goods: Hannah, please tell us where your love and passion for vintage clothing comes?
+Damaged / Goods: Where does your passion for vintage come from?

 Hannah Richtman: I love the hunt!
 Growing up, I used to willingly spend all of my free time in a thrift store or driving along the highway looking for antique barns or garage sales -- just for the thrill of finding something I’d never seen before.
 Most of my friends think it’s so overwhelming, but I ended up making a career out of it!
 I love that I can recreate runway looks with very little money, and that most pieces are one-of-a-kind or hand-made.
 There’s just an essence with vintage clothing that you can’t feel from high street brands – it’s that perfect combination of history, quality, and exclusivity.

-Damaged: When did you start utilizing vintage pieces from your own personal collection to create garments?
+Damaged: When did you start collecting vintage pieces?

 Hannah: I’ve been collecting since middle school, and some of those pieces I still have and use!
 Now I source 2-3 times per week and I don’t keep anything for myself unless it fits perfectly and I plan on wearing it the next day.
 As the brand grows, my personal wardrobe becomes more concise.